mikaelvesavuori/minibook-better-apis/workshop/my-solution-pitch.md

 # My solution pitch

-_**Note**: As the writer of this somewhat elaborate project, yes, it certainly took me more than 2 hours to make all of this!
-But in fact, the actual implementation and diagramming probably were not much more than that._

 We're going to cut down on environment sprawl by using a **single, dynamic environment** instead of multiple hardware-segregated environments (like `dev`, `staging`, `prod` setups) to deliver our stable, qualitative, and observable application.

 The only other environment we'll use is a non-user-facing **CI environment for non-production testing**.